 Defining a Tween

 The term "tween" is a combination of words 'between' and 'teenager,' the idea being that the kids are in between This age group consists of kids who no longer want to be called a child, but aren't old enough to be considered teenagers.
-While the ages of tweens vary from source to source, they are generally defined as kids ages 8 to 14.
-As of 2015, there were over 20 million kids ages 8 to 14 in the U.S.
+While the ages of tweens vary from source to source, they are generally defined as kids ages 8 to 12.
+As of 2019, there were an estimated 20 million kids that fell into this age group.

 Although tweens are often defined as an age group, experts warn against viewing the tween years as a developmental stage because each child develops at a different rate.
 The term "tween" was created for marketing purposes and still serves as more of a commercial term than an accurate descriptor of this age group.